effectfully/inference-in-agda/UnificationInAgda.lagda.md

 That's because `reverse-go` is appled to `[]ᵥ` of type `Vec A 0` and `xs` of type `Vec A n`, so it returns a `Vec A (n + 0)`, which is not definitionally the same thing as `Vec A n`.
 We could prove that `n + 0` equals `n` for any `n` and use that proof to rewrite `Vec A (n + 0)` into `Vec A n`, but that would make it harder to prove properties about `reverse` defined this way.

 The usual way of approaching this problem is by generalizing the helper.
 In the case of `reverse` we can generalize the helper to the regular `foldl` function and define `reverse` in terms of that -- that's what [they do](https://github.com/agda/agda-stdlib/blob/7c8c17b407c14c5828b8755abb7584a4878286da/src/Data/Vec/Base.agda#L270-L271) in the standard library.
-Also see [this Stack Overflow question and answer](https://stackoverflow.com/questions/33345899/how-to-enumerate-the-elements-of-a-list-by-fins-in-linear-time) for a more complex example.
+See [this Stack Overflow question and answer](https://stackoverflow.com/questions/33345899/how-to-enumerate-the-elements-of-a-list-by-fins-in-linear-time) for a more complex and elaborated example.
 Anyway, end of digression.

 Agda looks under lambdas when reducing an expression, so for example `λ n -> 1 + n` and `λ n -> suc n` are two definitionally equal terms: